flintlib/flint/doc/source/building.rst

 modern systems support thread local storage, it is not recommended to build FLINT without TLS.

-There are two modes in which FLINT may installed: the default ``single`` mode, which is faster, but makes use of thread local storage for its memory manager and to handle threading, and a slower but less complicated ``reentrant`` mode.
+There are two modes in which FLINT may installed: the default "single" mode, which is faster, but makes use of thread local storage for its memory manager and to handle threading, and a slower but less complicated "reentrant" mode.
 The later is useful when debugging a program where tracing allocations is important.

-If you wish to select the single mode, pass the ``--single`` option to configure, though note that this is the default.
-The reentrant mode is selected by passing the option ``--reentrant`` to configure.
+If you wish to select the single mode, pass the ``--disable-reentrant`` option to configure, though note that this is the default.
+The reentrant mode is selected by passing the option ``--enable-reentrant`` to configure.

 ABI and architecture support
 -------------------------------------------------------------------------------